ARTICLES

 4. Hemlock (Conium Maculatum)

-Looks so beautiful, and seems like you could have it in your backyard, but the truth is that this tiny plant is a poisonous invasive plant that can grow to heights of 2.4 meters.
-Although its appearance does not look strange, it is the roots and its level of poison that make it one of the 10 strangest plants in the world.
-Specifically, its seeds and roots are very poisonous, and if being deadly was not enough to keep you away from this plant, hemlock also has a repulsive smell that can be carried by the wind.
+It looks so beautiful, and it seems like you could have it in your backyard, but the truth is that this tiny plant is a poisonous invasive plant that can grow to heights of 2.4 meters.
+Although its appearance does not look strange, the roots and its level of poison make it one of the 10 strangest plants in the world.
+Specifically, its seeds and roots are very poisonous, and if being deadly was not enough to keep you away from this plant, hemlock also has a repulsive smell that the wind can carry.
 In ancient Greece, hemlock was used to poison prisoners, including the philosopher Socrates.

 Strangest plants hemlock